 - 1. According to Weinstein, why is ethics different from the law? - 2.
 Why does Weinstein believe that we should live according to ethics? - 3.
 Weinstein presents several examples of practices that are unethical but were once legal.
 What are these?
 Can you think of something that is currently legal but also seems unethical? - 4.
 One possibility that Weinstein does not consider is whether something could be ethical but illegal.
 Do you think this is possible?
 If so, can you provide an example?
 If not, why not? - 5.
-Weinstein mentions that in 1982, seven people in Chicago died from tainted Tylenol capsules (Tylenol is the same as Panadol).
+Weinstein mentions that in 1982, seven people in Chicago died from tainted Tylenol capsules (Tylenol has the same medicine as Panadol).
 How did Johnson & Johnson, the makers of Tylenol, respond to this?
+(For more details, see the optional reading by Cannon.)
 Why does Weinstein believe this shows that businesses should strive to go beyond merely what the law requires of them and be ethical?